Guide to Cannabis Prices In 2021

 - quality of product

-Since most legislature is set at the local government level, cannabis prices vary from one state to another.
+Since most legislation is set at the local government level, cannabis prices vary from one state to another.
 There is no nationwide scale for pricing cannabis products.
-Each of the above factors affects cannabis pricing.

 Federal, State, and City Imposed Taxes